jialuw/BCB534X_Unix_Assignment/README.md

  - `mv` commands are to move files to different directories;
  - Here we moved 12 maize-related files to `./maize` directory; 12 teosinte-related files to `./teosinte` directory; the other files generated during the above process and also the original 3 files are moved to `./process\_file`.

-Then we want to check if the files are correctly generated.
-Here we use `wc -l` command to see how many lines each file contains. `cd` command helps us go into different repositories.
-Within `./maize` and `./teosinte`, do `wc -l *` respectively.Within `./process_file`, do `cut -f 3 snp_infor.txt | sort -k1,1 | uniq -c ` to check the SNP number in each chromosome.
-The results (part) are listed below:
+Then we want to check if the files are correctly generated. `cd` command helps us go into different repositories.
+Within `./maize` and `./teosinte`, do `wc -l *` respectively to check how many lines each file contains;
+Within `./process_file`, do `cut -f 3 snp_infor.txt | sort -k1,1 | uniq -c ` to check the SNP number in each chromosome.

+####Compare the result and list them below: